-The most common platforms for this kind of abuse are those where users can send anonymous comments, which makes it easier to direct insults towards your own profile without the complication of creating fake accounts, although some people will go further and do this.
-This could include anonymous comment sites such as Yik Yak and Whisper, which have recently become very popular among young people and college students in particular.
-The most widely reported site for problems is Ask.fm, with the suicide of teenager Hannah Smith highlighting the issue, as well as Tumblr and Formspring, which also allow anonymous comments.
+The most common platforms for cyber self-harm are those where users can send anonymous comments, which makes it easier to direct insults towards your own profile without the complication of creating fake accounts – although some people will take the time to do this.
+This could include anonymous comment sites such as Sarahah, Ask fm, Yik Yak and Whisper, which have recently become very popular among young people in particular.
+The most widely reported social media platforms that perpetuate digital self-harm are Ask.fm and Sarahah, as well as Tumblr and Formspring, which also allow anonymous comments.
 The ‘honesty app’ Sarahah has been removed from the Apple App Store and Google Play Store following widespread concern over cyberbullying and misuse of the platform – it is still accessible and in use at the time of writing this article.

 Hannah’s family called for the owners of the site to be accountable and Ask.fm’s founders said they would name the anonymous trolls who targeted Hannah.
-After investigation into her accounts, they found that while there were a handful of messages from trolls, 98% of the hateful messages were posted by the teen herself.
+After an investigation into her account activity, they found that while there were a handful of messages from trolls, 98% of the hateful messages were posted by the teenager and aimed at herself.

 Police scrutiny of her laptop and IP addresses revealed the same evidence, that Hannah had been posting the messages.
-The teen had been a target for bullies offline, having her eczema mocked and her coat glued to a chair.
+The teen had been a target for bullies offline, having her eczema mocked and her coat glued to a chair while at school.